• About

 • Peel and slice the onion, bell pepper, and tomatoes.

 • Grease the oven dish with oil.
 Spread the kafta mixture across the dish but leave some space around it.
-Fill the space with the potatoes, tomato slices, green pepper, and onion slices.
+Fill the space with half-roasted potatoes, tomato slices, green pepper, and onion slices.

 Notes